 Breakfast Included: 20 Lunches Included: 18 Dinner Included: 19

 Welcome to Ushuaia, Argentina, the southernmost city in the world.
-On arrival at the airport, meet your Peregrine representative who will transfer you to your hotel.
-Attend a briefing this evening to run through the details of the following day’s embarkation.
-If you arrive early and have some time, feel free to explore Ushuaia as you please.
-This city, a major port for Antarctica-bound vessels, has quite the dramatic setting; it overlooks the Beagle Channel and is surrounding by mountains.
+On arrival at the airport, meet your Intrepid representative and transfer to your hotel.
+Attend a welcome meeting and briefing this evening to run through the details of embarkation tomorrow.
+If you arrive early and have some time, Ushuaia is (unsurprisingly) a fantastic place to try cold-water seafood like king crab.

-Today we make for the ice-covered isle where Ernest Shackleton and his team were stranded in 1915.
-Located on the north-eastern fringes of the South Shetland islands, Elephant Island takes its name from the elephant seals that were found to be plentiful here by 19th-century explorers – and from the shape of the island itself, which resembles an elephant’s head and trunk.
-You will no doubt learn more about Shackleton’s astounding 135-day ordeal, an essential slice of Antarctic history, while here.
+Today we make for the ice-covered isle where Sir Ernest Shackleton and his team were stranded in 1915.
+Located on the north-eastern fringes of the South Shetland islands, Elephant Island has tall and craggy rock formations.
 If conditions allow, we will attempt a landing or Zodiac cruise around Elephant Island, which will give you a real sense of just how impressive Shackleton and co’s survival really was.

-Hit the sea once again, bound for South Georgia, we set off at sea once again, arriving by the evening of day 11 if all goes to plan.
-Take the opportunity to relax and unwind with some onboard health and wellness, review photographic material, listen to lectures from onboard experts or, if it’s clear outside, taste the crisp Antarctic air from on deck as seabirds and perhaps whales rear their heads.
+Hit the sea once again, bound for South Georgia, arriving by the evening of Day 11 if conditions are favourable.
+Maybe take the opportunity to relax and unwind with some onboard health and wellness services.
+Or perhaps you’d prefer to taste the crisp Antarctic air from on deck as seabirds and perhaps whales rear their heads.

 Explore the two main islands of the Falklands (East and West) by Zodiac and on foot over the next two days.
 Wildlife sightings should include at least three species of penguin and two endemic bird species – Cobb’s wren and the flightless steamer duck.
 The expedition team will educate you on the local flora and fauna so you will know what you’re looking for.
-Other potential landing sites include West Point Island, Saunder’s Island, Sea Lion Island and Bleaker Island.
+Probable landing sites include the quaint capital Port Stanley, West Point Island, Sea Lion Island and Bleaker Island.

 Puerto Madryn – Disembarkation